Membres

 The contemporary art centre Les Capucins, situated in Embrun in the Hautes-Alpes, opened in 2011.
 Acting as a space for research, experimentation and production, the art centre programmes exhibitions, events as well as residencies in several forms.

-Since 2017, the art centre receives two artists in residence of research and experimentation.
+Since 2017, the art centre has been hosting two artists, within the context of its research and experimentation residency.

 1.jpg

-The team of Les Capucins (composed of a full-time director, a manager of administration and mediation and a part-time volunteer for civic service) accompanies the artists in their research by means of nourishing and daily exchanges, as well as by putting them in contact with structures and interlocutors who can contribute to the development of their project.
+Les Capucins’ team (made up of a full-time director, an administration manager and cultural outreach manager and a part-time civic service volunteer) supports resident artists in their research through daily exchanges and by putting them in touch with organisations and individuals who can assist in the development of their projects.

-The research and experimentation residencies take place over 8 weeks, consecutively or in two stages.
-They do not take place at the same time, the first is at the beginning of the year, the second at the end of the year.
-They are intended to give an artist from any field of expression the means to develop his or her research.
-The project may or may not have started at the time of the call, and does not have to be completed by the end of the residency.
-Moreover, the residency is not intended to accompany an exhibition project at the art centre, although it is obviously not excluded that it may be presented at Les Capucins at a later date.
+These residencies run for 8 consecutive weeks which also can be divided into two periods of time.
+They do not run at the same time, the first starts at the beginning of the year and the second more towards the end of the year.
+They are designed to provide artists with the means to develop their research, regardless of their chosen media.
+Applicants are not required to have started on the project with which they have applied, nor are they expected to complete said project by the end of the residency.
+Moreover, the programme is not intended to result in an exhibition at the art centre, although it is obviously possible for the project to be presented at Les Capucins at a later date.

-Two research and experimentation residencies take place each year: one by invitation and one by call for applications.
+Two research and experimentation residency programmes are run each year: one of which is by invitation and the other for which a call for applications is published.

 The call for applications specifies the following selection criteria:

-Relevance of the project in the specific context of the art centre,
+- the relevance of the project with regard to the specificities of the art centre,

-The selection jury is composed of two art professionals (art critic and/or curator and artist), the elected representative for culture of the town of Embrun, and the team of the contemporary art centre Les Capucins.
+The selection committee is made up of two art professionals (an art critic and/or curator and an artist), an elected cultural representative of the town of Embrun and Les Capucins’ team.

 Invitation only.

-The artist must be able to prove that he or she is covered by a social security system and has a Siret number or be represented by an administrative structure that allows him or her to issue an invoice.
-The artist undertakes to ensure an effective presence in the place of residence and may not be replaced under any circumstances during the period concerned.
-Finally, they must ensure a meeting with the public, which will take a form of their choice.
+Artists must be covered by a social security scheme and have an identification number or be represented by an administrative body enabling them to issue an invoice.
+Artists undertake to live at the place of residency for its duration and may not under any circumstances be replaced during the period in question.
+Lastly, they agree to participate in a public event which can take the form of their choice.

-At the end of the residency, a public meeting is organised to present the research.
-The form is defined by the artist.
-It can be a performance, a reading, a projection, a display in the art centre (depending on the availability of the exhibition rooms) or elsewhere.
+At the end of the residency, a public event is organised during which artists present their findings.
+The artist can decide upon the type of event, which may take the form of a performance, a reading, a screening, an exhibition in the art centre (depending on the availability of the exhibition rooms) or elsewhere.

 Les Capucins